 - Overhead wires are hanging below regulation height.

-- Trees and vegetation are growing too close to the wires.
+- Trees and vegetation are growing too close to the wires and need trimming.

 - Missing or damaged equipment.

 - Faulty switchboard.

 - Issues with the point of attachment (POA).

 What You Need to Do To Clear Your Electrical Defect?

 When an electrical defect notice has been delivered, you need to have the issues fixed right away.
 You have 21 days to repair any defects.